 |My normally happy baby girl!|

-Her bedtime USED to be 9 or 10 p.m. (about a month ago), but lately we've started feeding her at 7:30 or 8 p.m., to make sure she's asleep by 8:30 or 9 p.m., (she sleeps until 8 or 9 a.m.).
-She eats about 5-8 oz. (breast milk), I feed and rock her in her dimly lit room with soft music playing (she had been falling right to sleep to this music for the last month), but the second I lay her in her crib she starts to cry.
-I pat her on her butt and say "shhhhhhhhhh" and "nite nite", like I normally did when she would fall right to sleep, but lately it's like she can't shut off her brain and just fall asleep.
+Her bedtime USED to be 9 or 10 p.m. (about a month ago), but lately we've started feeding her at 7:30 or 8 p.m. to make sure she's asleep by 8:30 or 9 p.m., (she sleeps until 8 or 9 a.m.).
+She eats about 5-8 oz. (breast milk), I feed and rock her in her dimly lit room with soft music playing (she's been falling right to sleep to this music for the last month), but the second I lay her in her crib. she starts to cry.
+I pat her on her butt and say "shhhhhhhhhh" and "nite nite", like I normally did when she would fall right to sleep.
+But lately it's like she can't shut off her brain and just fall asleep.

 As an example, here's how tonight went...